General Information about the Presidio

 Is there a gift shop in the Presidio Officers' Club?

 We do not have a gift shop in the

 Presidio Visitor Center just a short walk away.
 There are also retail shops in the Warming Hut at Crissy Field and at the Golden Gate Bridge Welcome Center.

 Where can my class eat lunch?

 If the weather is nice, we recommend utilizing the picnic tables across from the Presidio Officers' Club in Pershing Square.
 If it is raining or weather is bad, students may eat in Moraga Hall inside the Presidio Officers' Club.
 All are welcome to this shared public space.
 We ask that students respect the space and other visitors sharing the space with them and that you make sure to clean up after yourselves.
-The same rules apply for hiking - pack it in, pack it out.

 Can I come and see the Presidio Officers' Club before bringing my class?

 We highly encourage you to visit the Presidio Officers' Club prior to bringing your class so that you know what to expect when you arrive and how to make the most of your visit.